0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/synchronizer-reorg.md

 ![Figure: Reorg in L1 requires state change](../../../img/zkEVM/sync-reorg-in-l1-state.png)

-The synchronizer is in charge of detecting these types of scenario, and must inform the sequencer to perform the appropriate reorg.
+The synchronizer is responsible for identifying such scenarios and informing the sequencer to perform the appropriate reorg.

 ## Synchronizer